yoni-edrigo/finger-painting/README.md

 # Navigate to the download and add the folder to your code editor's workspace

-# Right click and Open with Live Server
+# Right click finger_painting.html and Open with Live Server
 ```

 # How to Use the Application
 - Use a modern web browser with WebGL support and a web cam.
 - Your left fist is the control.
 Your right index finger is the pen.
-- Open you left first to draw and close your left fist to stop drawing.
+- Open your left first to draw and close your left fist to stop drawing.
 - Use your right index finger to draw.

 # Support Me
-If you get value from this content, consider following me on X [@renderfiction](https://x.com/renderfiction) !
+If you get value from this content, consider following me on **X** [@renderfiction](https://x.com/renderfiction) !